 Prayer and worship are so essential for keeping us intimate with our Lord.
 Don’t forget to make it part of your daily routine.
 Nancy wrote an article in 2005 about worship and prayer that we pray will encourage and bless you as we enter this summer season.
 Make it a choice to stay personally connected in your daily walk of faith.

-Executive Director of King’s High Way Ministries
+Ministry Director of The King’s High Way Ministries

 Worship is a Two-Way Communication